jakubperlin/aks-talk-slides/README.md

-# aks-talk-slides
+# "The AKS primality test explained"

-Slides and handout of my Cambridge talk on the AKS primality test (Feb 2019).
+I gave a talk at the University of Cambridge in Feb 2019, and you can find my slides and handout here.